- Best Telescopes for Beginners

-1. What you want to be able to see through it
+What do you want to see through it?

-Obviously, you are going to get a telescope that allows you to see as much in the night sky as possible, but this will need to be balanced with other factors.
+Obviously, you want a telescope that allows you to see as much as possible, but this needs to be balanced with other factors.

-2. How easy it will be to use
+How easy will it be for you to use?

 Are you a beginner or experienced?
 How much time can you dedicate to learning?
 Is it for a young child, teenager or adult?

-You will have to decide if you (or the person using the telescope) are going to be able to invest a lot of time learning to use it or if it is more of a fun thing to have around and use occasionally.
+You’ll need to decide if you (or the person using it) are able to invest the time in learning how to use it, or if it’s more of a fun thing to have around and use occasionally.

-If it’s the second option then you are likely to favor a GoTo telescope which makes it much easier to find objects to view in space.
+If it’s the latter, then you’ll likely favor a GoTo telescope, as this will make it much easier to find your targets.

-Do you have space for a large telescope in your house or would you need to be able to pack it way?
-Also, do you want something you can pick up and take on trips?
+Do you have space for a large telescope in your house or would you need to pack it away?
+Also, do you want something you can take on trips?

-It’s worth noting that the performance of a telescope depends on where you are located and whether or not you have dark skies.
+It’s also worth noting that the performance of a telescope depends on your location, and how dark your skies are.

-The big one – how much you want to spend?
+The big one – how much do you want to spend?

 To an extent, the more you can afford the more you can expect from a telescope’s performance, but it’s best to work out what you are prepared to spend and then go for the one most suitable for you in your price range.

-In our opinion, the perfect telescope (for an amateur user) will be:
+In our opinion, the perfect beginner’s telescope would:

-- have GoTo functionality (so it is easier to use).
+- Have GoTo functionality (making it easier to use).